SivaAdeesh27/Custom-Chatbot-using-RAG-and-OpenAI-API-Key/README.md

 # Project Overview

 ## Purpose
-The project aims to create a chatbot uses RAG(Retrieval Augmented Generation) that interacts with users based on uploaded documents, providing answers and managing conversation history.
+The project aims to create a chatbot uses RAG(Retrieval Augmented Generation) and openai api key that interacts with users based on uploaded documents, providing answers and managing conversation history.

 ## Components and Features